akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 This command will automatically:
 1. Export the PAM assets in CSV into a temporary folder
 1. Create dedicated API credentials
-1. Migrate the assets data:
-    - Create a new asset family with the code `family-code`
+1. Create the asset family with the code `family-code`
-    - Export the PAM assets with all their data (properties, reference and variation files) in CSV files
-    - Merge the exported Akeneo PAM CSV files in one single file
-    - Import the merged file into Akeneo PIM in the new asset format
+1. Import the exported assets in the asset manager
-1. Migrate the former Akeneo PAM product attributes into new Asset product attributes and link them to the new newly created asset family
+1. Migrate the former Akeneo PAM `assets collection` product attributes into new Asset product attributes and link them to the newly created asset family

 ## _Step 3_ | Check and test the assets migration
 Yeah, well done, your assets are successfully migrated to the new Asset Manager!

 But we strongly recommend you to make some checks and tests to verify that everything is ok.
 You can also take some time to deep dive into our brand new Asset Manager.
-(Link to the user doc ?)

 ### To view all your assets
 1. Go to the `Assets` menu